This Seminar is planned for 15 Continuing Education Credit Hours

 Planned Healthcare Topics Include:

-• Overview of Healthcare and Delivery Systems in Southern Africa
+• Overview of Healthcare & Delivery Systems in Southern Africa

 Educational Goals: Our goal is to provide unparalleled CME/CE travel opportunities for healthcare professionals that combine their most passionate destination desires with their educational goals, fostering exceptional learning experiences, friendships and connections with national and international colleagues.